Guess who has a new gig at Today’s Mama? :)

 for this Mother’s Day shoutout!

-Proud to be a Member of 2013 Team TriBike!
+Proud Member of 2013 Team TriBike!

 Swim Bike Mom is available for Consulting, Advertising, Freelancing, Guest Blogging, Speaking Engagements, Appearances, and Cocktail Hours (especially Cocktail Hours!)